-If lease agreement contains a bargain purchase option the lease is called as Capital Lease.
+If the lease agreement contains a bargain purchase option, the lease is called Capital Lease.
 The lease agreement gives a provision to the lessee to purchase the leased assets or property at a price that is expected to be considerably less than the fair value, such criteria are called as a bargain purchase option.

-Essar limited (Lessor) and Trojan limited (Lessee) signed a leasing agreement on 1st January 2012.
+Essar limited (Lessor) and Trojan limited (Lessee) signed a leasing agreement on January 1, 2012.
 The term of the lease is 15 years.
-The lease agreement is non-cancelable and has a minimum lease payment with a present value of $450,000 and the lease involves the use of machinery that has 17 years estimated useful life and is valued at $460,000.
-The lease agreement provided provision to Trojan limited to purchase the assets for $20,000 at the end of the lease agreement.
+The lease agreement is non-cancelable and has a minimum lease payment with a present value of $450,000, and the lease involves the use of machinery that has 17 years estimated useful life and is valued at $460,000.
+The lease agreement provided a provision to Trojan limited to purchase the assets for $20,000 at the end of the lease agreement.

 #3 – Lease Term

-If lease agreement provides a provision of Non-cancellable lease term which is equal to 75% or more than the expected economic life of the leased assets than such leasing agreement is called as Capital Lease.
+If the lease agreement provides a provision of a Non-cancellable lease term, which is equal to 75% or more than the expected economic life of the leased assets, than such leasing agreement is called Capital Lease.

 Let’s discuss one more example.

-An ABC limited signed a lease agreement with XYZ limited for Machinery which has the fair value of $17,000 and ABC limited leased it for 3 years.
+An ABC limited signed a lease agreement with XYZ limited for Machinery, which has a fair value of $17,000, and ABC limited leased it for 3 years.
 In return, XYZ limited will repay Monthly rent of $600 and the economic life span of machinery is 5 years, the company also charges 3% of interest over a loan of $17,000.